romanofoti/ds_blog/_posts/2016-12-18-exploratory_classification_analysis.md

 <b> Insights: </b>

-Precision, Recall and Review rate are expressed as a proportion of total number of cases for each threshold selected for the classifier.
+Precision, Recall and Review Rate are expressed as a proportion of total number of cases for each threshold selected for the classifier.
 For exaple, chosing the default threshold of 0.5 would imply:

 - A "retention action" is taken in about 50% of the cases
 - Precision is ~60%, meaning that 60% of the customers that are predicted as likely to unsuscribe ultimately will